Judgment Day (2001): Main event

 In the main event, Stone Cold Steve Austin defended the WWF Championship against The Undertaker in a No Holds Barred match.
-Undertaker performed a Chokeslam through the announce table on Austin.
-Austin struck Undertaker with a chair and performed a Stone Cold Stunner on Undertaker for a near-fall.
-Undertaker performed a Chokeslam on Austin and struck Austin with a chair.
-Triple H attempted to interfere but Undertaker struck Triple H with the chair.
-Undertaker attempted a Last Ride on Austin but Triple H struck Undertaker with a sledgehammer.
-Austin pinned Undertaker to retain the title.
+The Undertaker performed a Chokeslam through the announce table on Austin.
+Austin struck The Undertaker with a chair and performed a Stone Cold Stunner on The Undertaker for a near-fall.
+The Undertaker performed a Chokeslam on Austin and struck Austin with a chair.
+Triple H attempted to interfere but The Undertaker struck Triple H with the chair.
+The Undertaker attempted a Last Ride on Austin but Triple H struck The Undertaker with a sledgehammer.
+Austin pinned The Undertaker to retain the title.